Excuses are like____________ (fill in the blank). We all have them and use them...

 You have access to all the information in the world.
 You must take some time and effort and find it.
 Use the resources around you to start planning a program.
-Send me a message or checkout the hundreds of posts and workouts here at FRF.
+Send me a message or check out the hundreds of posts and workouts here at FRF.
 You can also look up the FRF Nation on Facebook where I post often and talk with the thousands of firefighters that are using FRF to get more fit for duty.

 Excuse #4.
-I am way too tired to workout.
+I am way too tired to work out.

 Your mind, when it comes to exercising, is like a spoiled child.
 If you give in to its demands without a fight, it will see weakness and prey on it often.

 If you miss one planned session, you are much more likely to miss the next.
-The biggest journey always starts with one step forward and the biggest fails always start with one step backwards.
+The biggest journey always starts with one step forward and the biggest fails always start with one step backward.

 You need to show your mind who’s boss.
 You will not always have lots of energy when you go start your workout but that does not matter.
 The only thing that counts is showing up and giving it a shot.